AlttiRi/vue-gh-pages-deploy-config/README.md

 ---

-How the action works (in general):
+How the Action works (in general):
 - Fires on a commit to `master`/`main` branch
 - Installs the dependencies with `npm ci` and build the project with `npm run build`
-- Copies `dist` folder to the temporal `.gh-pages` (default) folder
+- Copies `dist` folder to the temporal `.gh-pages` folder
 - Inits the Git in this folder
-- Pulls commit history (if exists) for the branch that is used as a source for GitHub Pages – `gh-pages` (default)
+- Pulls commit history (if exists) for the branch that is used as a source for GitHub Pages – `gh-pages`
-- Checks is it the last commit and are there changes, and if it's true, commits the changes with `Deploy` (default) message and pushes it to `gh-pages` (default) branch.
+- Checks is it the last commit and are there changes, and if it's true, commits the changes with `Deploy` message and pushes it to `gh-pages` branch.

 ---